Juribe3271/MyDataPortfolio/README.md

 San Francisco Library Usage Dashboard
-This repository contains the code for a data analysis project focused on understanding the usage patterns of the San Francisco Public Library system.
-It features a Java backend for data processing and API exposure, and a React frontend for interactive data visualization.
+This project provides a comprehensive data analysis and visualization solution for understanding the usage patterns of the San Francisco Public Library system.
+It leverages a Java backend for data processing and API exposure, and a React frontend for interactive data visualization.

-The primary goal of this project is to provide insights into library usage, including checkouts and renewals by patron type, age range, and monthly trends.
+Table of Contents
+Project Overview

 Features
-Data Loading: Loads library usage data from a CSV file into a MySQL database.

-Java Backend API: A simple Java HTTP server (using com.sun.net.httpserver) that exposes RESTful API endpoints to query processed library data.

-React Frontend Dashboard: An interactive web dashboard built with React.js and Tailwind CSS, featuring charts powered by Recharts to visualize key metrics.

-Real-time Data: The frontend fetches data directly from the running Java backend API, ensuring the visualizations reflect the current state of the database.

 Technologies Used

+Key Findings

+Setup and Running the Project

+Data Source

+Future Enhancements

+Contact

+Project Overview
+The primary goal of this project is to transform raw library usage data into actionable insights, demonstrating proficiency in full-stack data application development.
+It covers the pipeline from data loading into a relational database to serving that data via a custom API and visualizing it interactively in a web dashboard.

+Features
+Data Loading & Storage: Efficiently loads large CSV datasets into a MySQL relational database, ensuring data persistence and structured access.

+Java Backend API: Develops a lightweight Java HTTP server using com.sun.net.httpserver and Gson to expose RESTful API endpoints, providing structured JSON data to the frontend.

+React Frontend Dashboard: Builds a responsive and interactive web dashboard with React.js, styled using Tailwind CSS, and featuring dynamic charts powered by Recharts.

+Real-time Data Visualization: The dashboard dynamically fetches and displays data from the running Java backend API, ensuring visualizations reflect the most current database information.

+Technologies Used
-Backend (Java)
+Backend (Java):

 Java 11+

-Maven: For project management and dependency handling.

-MySQL: Relational database for storing library usage data.

-JDBC: Java Database Connectivity for interacting with MySQL.
+Maven (Project Management)

+MySQL (Database)

+JDBC (Database Connectivity)

-Apache Commons CSV: For robust CSV file parsing.
+Apache Commons CSV (CSV Parsing)

-Gson: Google's JSON library for converting Java objects to JSON responses for the API.

-com.sun.net.httpserver: Built-in Java HTTP server for creating API endpoints.
+Gson (JSON Serialization/Deserialization)

+com.sun.net.httpserver (Simple HTTP Server)

-Frontend (React)
+Frontend (React):
-React.js: JavaScript library for building user interfaces.

-Create React App: For setting up the React development environment.
+React.js

+Create React App (Development Environment)

-Tailwind CSS: A utility-first CSS framework for styling.
+Tailwind CSS (Styling)

-Recharts: A composable charting library built on React components.

-Lucide React: A collection of open-source icons.
+Recharts (Charting Library)

+Lucide React (Icons)

 HTML5, CSS3, JavaScript (ES6+)

+Version Control:

+Git & GitHub

 Key Findings
-Based on the visualized data, here are some key insights into San Francisco Library usage:
+Based on the visualized library usage data, here are some key insights:

-Dominance of Adult Patron Type: The "ADULT" patron type consistently shows the highest numbers for both total checkouts and total renewals, significantly surpassing other categories.
-This indicates that adult users are the primary consumers of library resources.
+Dominance of Adult Patron Type: The "ADULT" patron type consistently accounts for the highest volume of both total checkouts and total renewals, significantly outperforming other categories.
+This highlights adult users as the primary demographic engaging with library resources.

-High Engagement Among Specific Age Ranges: Age ranges such as "10 to 19 years", "45 to 54 years", and "65 to 74 years" exhibit the highest average checkouts.
-This suggests these demographics are particularly active library users, possibly for educational, professional, or leisure reading purposes.
+High Engagement Among Specific Age Ranges: Age ranges such as "10 to 19 years", "45 to 54 years", and "65 to 74 years" show the highest average checkouts.
+This suggests these demographics are particularly active library users, potentially for educational, professional development, or leisure reading.

-Seasonal Usage Peaks: Library usage, particularly total checkouts and renewals, demonstrates clear seasonal patterns.
-There is a notable surge in activity during certain months (e.g., May and July as observed in the screenshots), suggesting increased library engagement during specific periods of the year, possibly linked to school holidays, summer reading programs, or other community events.
+Seasonal Usage Peaks: The data reveals clear seasonal patterns in library usage.
+There is a noticeable surge in activity (both checkouts and renewals) during specific months (e.g., May and July), indicating increased library engagement during certain periods of the year, possibly linked to school holidays, summer reading programs, or other community initiatives.

-Renewal vs. Checkout Ratios: While checkouts are generally higher than renewals across all patron types and months, the ratio between them can vary.
-Analyzing this ratio for different segments can provide insights into user behavior (e.g., how often users prefer to keep items longer versus returning and borrowing new ones).
+Checkout vs. Renewal Ratios: While checkouts generally exceed renewals across all patron types and months, the specific ratio between them varies.
+Analyzing this ratio for different segments can offer deeper insights into user behavior and preferences (e.g., whether users prefer to keep items for longer periods or frequently borrow new ones).

 Setup and Running the Project
-Follow these steps to get the San Francisco Library Usage Dashboard running on your local machine.
+To get the San Francisco Library Usage Dashboard running on your local machine, follow these steps:

 Prerequisites
 Java Development Kit (JDK) 11 or higher: Download & Install JDK